 DSA Health Ambassadors are a group of individuals with Down syndrome, who work to inform health care workers about how best to include people with Down syndrome in their own health conversations.

-DSA Health Ambassadors represent each state and territory and the most common drive amongst all these self- advocates, is to make health care workers better understand people with Down syndrome.
+DSA Health Ambassadors represent each state and territory.
+The most common drive amongst these self-advocates is to educate health professionals on how to better communicate with people with Down syndrome.

 The Health Ambassadors work to improve health outcomes for people with Down syndrome in Australia by: